julianoczkowski/QAUI-Modus-Web-Components/README.md

 ## Demo Site

-Check the demos tie to see what is included: https://julianoczkowski.github.io/QAUI-Modus-Web-Components/
+Check the demo site to see what is included: https://julianoczkowski.github.io/QAUI-Modus-Web-Components/

 ## 🚀 Quick Start